 Within the first two weeks, they'd posted 47 comments across 12 subreddits.
 Their analytics showed exactly zero referral traffic from Reddit.

 When they investigated, they discovered that 41 of their 47 comments had been silently removed.
 Their accounts appeared normal when they logged in — they could still see their own comments — but every other user saw nothing.
 They were invisible.
+This silent removal pattern is one of the biggest risks in Reddit marketing today and it catches nearly every SaaS team off guard.

 What went wrong